Chocolate - Good or Bad for your health?

 What kind of chocolate is best?

-Dark chocolate has a higher flavanol (antioxidant) content and usually less sugar than white chocolate.
+Dark chocolate is assumed to have a higher flavanol (antioxidant) content and usually less sugar than white chocolate.
 So it is usually seen as healthier.
 However, due to their bitter taste flavanols are sometimes removed even from bitter/dark chocolate, without this being indicated on food labels.

 So it is probably more rational and beneficial to consciously increase consumption of healthy foods such as apples, raspberries, vegetables and green tea which naturally contain flavanols and a range of other essential nutrients.